Fish Oil And Constipation A Cause For Concern?

 You’ve probably heard of fish oil as a remedy for constipation, but how is it useful?
 It contains laxative properties, which makes it an effective laxative.

-However, it’s not the only remedy that helps treat constipation.
+However, it’s not the only remedy for constipation.
 Many other natural remedies are practical, too.
 For example, you can drink aloe vera juice or consume psyllium husk.
 Both of these help stimulate bowel movements and reduce inflammation.

 Constipation is a common digestive problem that affects millions of people.
 It can be painful, cause bloating, and increase gas and anxiety.
 However, it doesn’t have to be a life-threatening condition.
 Many people suffer from constipation because of dietary or lifestyle factors.
 Several simple, natural remedies can help relieve constipation and prevent its recurrence.